-Sometimes, mistakes English speakers make in Spanish are made due to literal translations or other times, they just assume that words that resemble each other have similar meanings in both languages (false friends).
-In addition, a lot of mistakes are made just because of the complexity of Spanish grammar.
+Sometimes, mistakes English speakers make in Spanish are made due to literal translations, or other times, they just assume that words that resemble each other have similar meanings in both languages.
+But also, a lot of mistakes are made just because of the complexity of Spanish grammar.

-Here, I group together 15 common mistakes English speakers make when learning Spanish through our online Spanish classes.
+So, in this article, we will group 15 common mistakes English speakers make when learning Spanish in our online Spanish classes.

 List of Common Mistakes English Speakers Make in Spanish

-Some people don’t take this into consideration, however, some words can significantly change their meaning just by their accent marks.
+Some people don’t consider this; however, some words can significantly change their meaning just by their accent marks.
 Let us show you some examples.

 Barrió is the past tense (preterite) of the verb barrer (to sweep) however, barrio means neighborhood.

-- Ex.: El barrendero barrió el barrio. → The street sweeper swept the neighborhood.
+- El barrendero barrió el barrio. → The street sweeper swept the neighborhood.

-CAMBIO vs CAMBIÓ.
-Cambio means change, but cambió is the past tense (preterite) of the verb cambiar (to change).
+Cambio means change, wheares cambió is the past tense (preterite) of the verb cambiar (to change).

-- Ex.: El cambio de jefe cambió la empresa para siempre. → The change of boss changed the company forever.
+- El cambio de jefe cambió la empresa para siempre. → The change of boss changed the company forever.

 Bebé means baby however, bebe is the present tense of the verb beber (to drink).

-- Ex.: El bebé bebe su biberón. → The baby drinks his feeding bottle.
+- El bebé bebe su biberón. → The baby drinks his feeding bottle.

 Sabana means savannah but sábana means bed sheet.

-- Ex.: No necesito la sábana para dormir en la sabana. → I don’t need the bed sheet to sleep in the savannah.
+- No necesito la sábana para dormir en la sabana. → I don’t need the bed sheet to sleep in the savannah.

-On one hand, a ver is an expression that we use in Spanish and can be translated as “let’s see” in English.
-In contrast, haber is a verb which can have different uses: auxiliary verb, impersonal form, talking about existence and expressing obligation.
+On one hand, a ver is an expression that we use in Spanish and can be translated as let’s see in English.

 - ¡A ver si dejas de fumar! → Let’s see if you stop smoking.